Submissions

 • You prepared paper versions for editors and for blind review.
 Please, check before you submit that version for blind review does not contain any author's details.

-• Your submission has not been previously published.
+• The paper is original, which means it has not been published in another peer-reviewed journal.
 If you have already submitted your manuscript to another journal, please be sure to respect any contingent exclusivity condition.

 • You claim to have read the copyright notice published on the website.